Viyella: The fabric

 Viyella was a soft dress-weight fabric that was more resistant to shrinkage than any comparable pure wool alternative (challis, for example).
 In its early years it was marketed as a fabric which combined lightness and fashion with warmth and durability.
 One 1920s advertisement called it a "guaranteed unshrinkable fine wool flannel" for women who wanted both "daintiness" and "protectiveness".
 By the early 20th century it came in various weights and widths, some rather narrow by today's standards, and in both plain colours and woven or printed patterns, and was exported from the United Kingdom to other English-speaking countries.
 Towards the end of the 20th century it was woven in 150 cm wide lengths suitable for modern garment design and production.

 The first ready-made garments using Viyella were shirts and nightgowns, and soon came dresses, slips and other clothing, much of it produced under franchise arrangements using the Viyella trademark.
 It was also made into sheets, and at one time Viyella yarn was available for home knitting.

-In the mid-20th century the fabric was popular for children's clothes, from babies' nightgowns to winter shirts for British schoolchildren, and for pajamas, shirts and dresses; it became associated with sensible, cosy clothing.
+In the mid-20th century the fabric was popular for children's clothes, from babies' nightgowns to winter shirts for British schoolchildren, and for pyjamas, shirts and dresses; it became associated with sensible, cosy clothing.
 Officers in the British and other Commonwealth armies purchased their own uniforms during the Second World War, and Viyella shirts were a desirable option.
 In the late 20th century it was 're-invented' as fashionable fabric.
 In 1987 The Times said it was used by designers interested in "vintage" style, like Laura Ashley, and creators of "modern classics".

-Clydella was a cheaper, less soft alternative made with 81 percent cotton, produced at factories in the Clydeside area, including Glasgow and Hamilton, where Viyella was also woven.
+Clydella was a cheaper, less soft alternative made with 81 per cent cotton, produced at factories in the Clydeside area, including Glasgow and Hamilton, where Viyella was also woven.

 Hollins also produced the related Dayella cloth used especially for babies' clothes.